What is Non-EEA Family Reunification?

 How can Total Law help?

-The process of applying for Non-EEA Family Reunification can be complex but, at Total Law, our lawyers have a thorough knowledge of Irish immigration law.
+The process of applying for Non-EEA Family Reunification can be complex but, at Total Law, our consultants have a thorough knowledge of Irish immigration law.
 They have helped many clients successfully apply for Family Reunification and they can guide you through each step of the application process.

 Thanks to their help you can be sure that you correctly completed all the forms and that you provided all the required documents.
 This way, you can maximise the chances of your application being accepted.

-Even if your application for the Non-EEA Family Reunification is unsuccessful, our lawyers can help you find a solution.
+Even if your application for the Non-EEA Family Reunification is unsuccessful, our consultants can help you find a solution.
 They will either offer you assistance with appealing the decision or will help you find another visa to Ireland, making sure you can be reunited with your family.

 Call Total Law today on (+353) 061 518 025 to find out more about how our immigration experts can help.